 This is actually really helpful for clothing items.
 For example, if you have gone an entire season without wearing something there’s a good chance you’re not going to wear it in the upcoming season.
 Think about why you did not wear it last season.

 It is also a great question to ask when you’re reviewing your kitchen gadgets.
 If you didn’t use something during summer grilling or the holiday season there’s a good chance you’re not going to use it in the year coming up.
 When it’s been more than a year since you’ve used something you may forget that you even have it.

 When you do need that thing in the future it’s possible you’ll just go out and buy it, which of course leads to that layering of the clutter in your home.

 #2 Do you have something that works better?

-“Does it spark joy?” is not the greatest question when you’re reviewing things like paperwork or tools.
-Because those are useful items or they may be items you have to keep for legal and tax reason.
-They may not make you happy at all, but you need to keep them anyway!
+“Does it spark joy?” may not seem like the greatest question to ask when you’re reviewing things like paperwork or tools.
+Because those are useful items or they may be items you have to keep for legal and tax reasons.

 #5 Would you buy this item again?